HegertTaresalu/final-project-animal-recognition/README.md

 * [ ] More optional args for launching(including option to choose algorithm
 * [ ] Add option for more optional parameters for finetuning
 * [ ] Implement multithreading
-* [ ] Add option to use other classification algorithms
+* [ ] Add option to use other classification models